realityforge/course-substance-painter-rune-sword/README.md

 the texturing process.
 The most significant changes involved modifying the UV mapping to eliminate unnecessary seams/UV islands and ensuring that the dimensions of the high-poly and low-poly had fewer variations.

+The ready-to-import into the Unreal game engine assets are available as a [release](https://github.com/realityforge/course-substance-painter-rune-sword/releases/tag/v1.0).
+Included in the release notes are a render of the asset in-engine and images indicating how the material should be defined post-import and how the assets should be named to comply with unreal conventions.

 The texturing involved the following process:

 * Create a separate folder for the "Blade", the "Handle" and the "Guard+Pommel"